 The individual is the primary source of revolutionary potentiality.
 Not all individuals are equal, just as not all comrades are revolutionary.
 The search for affinity is one of the great problems of revolutionary activity.
 Discources and theories are worth a lot, often a great deal, but at times, in the face of such problems, different levels of understanding come into play.
 Affinity can spring from a sentiment, an attachment, a gesture, a look, a way of keeping silent or a way of listening.
-This great wealth can be thrown away in a few seconds.
-A word too many, an out of place suggestion of a symbol, an acronym, an attempt at enlistment that cannot fail to sound obnoxious and sectarian, and one ends up feeling extraneous.
-Wasted potential cannot be recovered, the sensitivity of a moment is easily lost, one ends up going on the defensive.
+This great wealth can be thrown half way, that hesitates and remains uncertain, that takes place in unresolved dilemmas and remains contradictory and partial, is not real human action, it is an attempt, a sketch, an unrealised project, a desire.